 Disclosure: This post has links to 3rd party websites, so I may get a commission if you buy through those links.
 Survival Sullivan is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 See my full disclosure for more.

 In the US seed is available from the following suppliers:

-Amazon On Amazon, if you type in Mexican Sour Gherkin, a whole lot of suppliers will come up – the prices vary from $1.57 to $5.70 – just check the number of seeds they supply per packet.
+- Amazon On Amazon, if you type in Mexican Sour Gherkin, a whole lot of suppliers will come up.

 They are available in the UK from Sutton Seeds.
 Sutton Seeds do not ship to the US.
 As a matter of interest, the plant does not belong to the cucumber family – but was placed there for convenience.

 Planting and Pollination